Consciousness: Assessment

 In medicine, consciousness is examined using a set of procedures known as neuropsychological assessment.
 There are two commonly used methods for assessing the level of consciousness of a patient: a simple procedure that requires minimal training, and a more complex procedure that requires substantial expertise.
 The simple procedure begins by asking whether the patient is able to move and react to physical stimuli.
 If so, the next question is whether the patient can respond meaningfully to questions and commands.
 If so, the patient is asked for their name, current location, and current day and time.
 A patient who can answer all of these questions is said to be "alert and oriented times four" (sometimes denoted "A&Ox4" on a medical chart), and is usually considered fully conscious.

-The more complex procedure is known as a neurological examination, and is usually carried out by a neurologist in a hospital setting.
+The more complex procedure is known as a neurological examination, and is usually carried out by a neurologist, or specialist nurses, in a hospital setting.
 A formal neurological examination runs through a precisely delineated series of tests, beginning with tests for basic sensorimotor reflexes, and culminating with tests for sophisticated use of language.
 The outcome may be summarized using the Glasgow Coma Scale, which yields a number in the range 3–15, with a score of 3 to 8 indicating coma, and 15 indicating full consciousness.
 The Glasgow Coma Scale has three subscales, measuring the best motor response (ranging from "no motor response" to "obeys commands"), the best eye response (ranging from "no eye opening" to "eyes opening spontaneously") and the best verbal response (ranging from "no verbal response" to "fully oriented").
 There is also a simpler pediatric version of the scale, for children too young to be able to use language.
+Alternatives to the GCS, given its limitations in patients with severely impaired alertness such as in the intensive care unit, have been proposed.
+The FOUR score appears to provide superior responsiveness, reliability, and predictive performance compared to the GCS when used to assess patients with very low consciousness due to acute brain injury or critical illness.
+In addition to assessment of brainstem functions, the superior psychometric performance of the FOUR score appears partly attributable to the inclusion of assessment of visual pursuit as part of the eye response component, which if intact, indicates a level of coritical functioning (and thus, awareness) in seemingly unresponsive patients.

 In 2013, an experimental procedure was developed to measure degrees of consciousness, the procedure involving stimulating the brain with a magnetic pulse, measuring resulting waves of electrical activity, and developing a consciousness score based on the complexity of the brain activity.